TharindaAdhikari/BlogSite/README.md

 # Travel Blog Site

 > This site is a fullstack implementation in MySQL, React, Nodejs.
+Through this site, a user can create an account and that user can add blogs, edit them, delete them, etc. Also, another user can view other people's blog post.
+Also, the user can only edit and delete the relevant post.
+Also, the user's password is secured.

 ## clone or download